shreystechtips/pythonbytes/projects/sudoku/README.md

 Suppose you come upon a Sudoku puzzle with 21 cells filled in, leaving 60 empty.
 Each of those 60 empty cells will have a number from { 1, 2, 3, 4, 5, 6, 7, 8, 9 } in it.
 The number of
 possibilities is 9 raised to the 60 power.
-This is too large a number of possibilities for a computer to simply try them all.
-It is 10 raised to the 57 power or 1,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000.
+This is too many possibilities for a computer to simply try them all:
+1,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000.
 If you could try one billion possibilities per second it would require...